scottrmattix/transfer-guide/README.md

-# Team B-27 Transfer Guide Project
+# Transfer Guide Project

-A website to assist students transferring into UVA transfer their credits: <https://transfer-guide.herokuapp.com/>
+A website to assist students transferring into UVA transfer their credits

+# Personal Contributions

+This was initially a projected in a private repo made for in the UVA Advanced Software Development course.
+It was built using Django and PostgreSQL.
+As a member of the 5 man team that worked on this, my major contributions were to the login system, notifications system, and devlops areas.
+This includes the continuous integration system as well as deployment and general tech support.

 ## Common Requirements
 1) **Google Login**